paugier/czi-joint-python-accelerators-project/proposal_details/workplan.md

 7. Improve the accelerators when needed.
-Fix bugs, performance issues and new features (better fused types in Cython, improve Cython's pure-Python mode, `dataclass` in Pythran, improvement of Numba performance on high-level code).
+Fix bugs, performance issues and new features (better fused types in Cython, improve Cython's pure-Python mode, `dataclass` in Pythran, improve Numba performance on high-level code).

 8. Improve the integration and feature coverage of the Pythran support in Cython.
 This has the potential to improve without modification already written